-The Bill of Rights is the first ten Amendments in the United States Constitution.
-Adopted in 1777, the original Constitution was limited in detailing the rights of the individual American, opting instead to primarily focus on establishing the rights and powers of an effective Federal Government.
+The Bill of Rights are the first ten Amendments in the United States Constitution.
+Adopted in 1777, the original Constitution has limited in detail the rights of the individual American, opting instead to primarily focus on establishing the rights and powers of an effective Federal Government.

 Before understanding the Bill of Rights and the freedoms it exhibits, one must acknowledge its origins and the modification required for its inception.
 Following the Revolutionary War, the United States created the Articles of Confederation, which legally established America as a sovereign nation.

 State representatives and the Founding Fathers decided to overhaul the Articles, and instead adopt a Constitution in 1787.
 The Constitution sought to create a Republic as defined by the Age of Enlightenment or Western Philosophy.
 The Constitution aimed to question the traditional institutions displaced by a monarchy and quell the disputes between the Federal and State governments.

-On September 25, 1789, during the first Congressional meeting in United States history, the rights for the American citizen were officially introduced.
+On September 25, 1789, during the first In congressional meetings in the United States history, the rights of an American citizens were officially introduced.
 Led by James Madison, the original rights outlined in 1789 were unanimously passed in 1791 under the Bill of Rights.
 The initial proposal included 12 Amendments, or rights, for the individual

 1st Amendment: Congress will not prohibit the free exercise of religion or make a law on the establishment of a dominant practice.
-An individual also has a freedom of speech which also extends to the press.
+An individual also has freedom of speech which also extends to the press.

 militia has the right to bear arms (debate exists over the 2nd Amendment because of the violent nature of firearms).

 3rd Amendment: Protection of quartering troops.
 A soldier is not allowed to be stationed in an owner’s home without consent.